BDI-pathogens/covid-19_shiny/markdown/details.md

 ### Interventions

 In the **Interventions** tab we present a heat map of the growth rate $r$ of the epidemic when the interventions of isolation and quarantining of contacts are applied with different success rates, either instantly or after a given delay.
-The calculations for this follow the approach of <a href="https://doi.org/10.1073/pnas.0307506101" target="_blank">Fraser et al. 2004</a> and are detailed in our Supplementary Information.
+The calculations for this follow the approach of <a href="https://doi.org/10.1073/pnas.0307506101" target="_blank">Fraser et al. 2004</a> and are detailed in our <a href="https://science.sciencemag.org/lookup/doi/10.1126/science.abb6936" target="_blank">Supplementary Information</a>.

 From the time an individual becomes symptomatic, we model them being isolated with efficacy $\epsilon_I$, and contact-tracing and quarantining being performed with efficacy $\epsilon_T$.
 These processes of isolation and quarantining of contacts can be modelled as happening instantaneously (delay $=0$) or with a specified delay of up to 72 hours using the slider bar.